nvlang/sveltex/README.md

 Contributions are very welcome.
 In lieu of proper contribution guidelines, please discuss your ideas with the maintainers before starting work on a PR, especially if the changes are substantial.

+## Acknowledgements

+- The TSDoc comments for many of this project's interfaces, particularly those describing options to be passed to external libraries, may be copies, paraphrasings, or adaptations of the official documentations of the respective libraries.
+Some notable examples:
+  - MathJax
+  - TikZ